HHuneault/NASH_CRN_pediatric_metabotypes_R/README.md

 Due to data-sharing agreements, the full dataset is not publicly available.
 However, some clinical and metabolomics data can be accessed at: https://www.metabolomicsworkbench.org/ (Study ID: ST001428) https://repository.niddk.nih.gov/home
+This code is released under the MIT License, allowing reuse with attribution.
+See [LICENSE](LICENSE) for details.